DeniseFafette/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The Document Object Mode (DOM)l is an object representation of the html elements of a webpage.
+It is an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.
+The object model is a tree structure with each DOM element as a tree node, containing all the same property keys as each other node.
+Some of these node properties are informational while others are methods that we can use for interaction.
+The DOM, creating and propagating event objects, which hold information about the event type and target, up the tree.
+    When a web page is loaded into a browser, the browser first looks for the HTML file.
+The browser uses the HTML file to build the page (this coupled with the CSS file later.
+The browser parses these instructions and builds a model for how the page should look and act using Javascript.
+This model is a Javascript Object containing every element in order on the page.
+This Object is the DOM.

+    The DOM is built as a data structure known as a ‘Tree’, because parent elements have nested children elements (or leaves).
+We can follow branches of the tree to get to the exact leaf (or leaves) that we want to access.
+Each branch of our DOM tree can be it’s own tree.

 2. What is an event?

+    Every interaction a user has with a site is an event, a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all events.
+When an event happens on a page it is known as a trigger.

 3. What is an event listener?

+    Specific elements we chose.. to listen to specific events (like a mouse click) and fire a callback when that event occurs.

+    An event listener is an element with a callback that is triggered by the event.
+When an event is triggered on an element, the callback is run.
+    We put an event listener on an element and give it a callback.
+There are dozens of events an element can listen for.
+And when one of those events happens on that element, we can do something about it.
+This is called an event listener.
+    Some elements have a native default reaction to certain events.
+For example, form elements will refresh the page on submit. .preventDefault is a method on the event object and it will stop an HTML element from reacting in its default way.
+This will be used less than .stopPropagation, but it is important to know about.

 4. Why would we convert a NodeList into an Array?

+    We convert a NodeList into an Array to get be able to use the  array methods because NodeList is like an array but does not have access to array methods.
+    Pro tip: The Array class does contain a method we can use to create an array from an array-like object, called .from().
+To use this we would simply give .from the array-like object as it’s only argument.
+    Array.from(arrayLikeObject)
+    Ex. const arr  = Array.from(nl);

 5. What is a component?

+    A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up